 Lower blood pressure

 Baked potato skin is a great source of potassium and magnesium.
 When you don’t have enough potassium in your diet, your body retains extra sodium, and too much sodium raises your blood pressure.
 A potassium-rich diet can help decrease blood pressure, protecting the heart and reducing the risk of stroke.

-- More than 40% of the recommended daily value of vitamin C
+- 25 milligrams vitamin C (more than 25% of the recommended daily value (RDA) of vitamin C)